Super Simple Serverless eCommerce

 Get started by adding some serverless into your eCommerce stack

-A lot of companies have been taking the plunge into utilizing serverless in order to enhance their tech stacks (e.g., Nordstrom, Netflix, and Coca-Cola).
+A lot of companies have been taking the plunge into utilizing serverless eCommerce in order to enhance their tech stacks (e.g., Nordstrom, Netflix, and Coca-Cola).
 It may seem like serverless is just a growing fad, but that was the same line of thought many people had about Node until Walmart launched a new site before Black Friday.
 We might be approaching a similar inflection point for serverless to rapidly improve the speed of development and scale that Node has been able to accomplish.

-If you haven’t jumped on the serverless bandwagon yet, now is the time.
+If you haven’t jumped on the serverless eCommerce bandwagon yet, now is the time.
 We’re going to walk though a simple way to create serverless functions to allow customers to instantly checkout and buy an item from a Square store.
 We’ll go through creating a static site on S3, creating AWS Lambda functions, and creating AWS API Gateway endpoints to allow customers to instantly checkout using the Square Checkout API.

 It’s worth clarifying that there’s a difference between The Serverless Framework and serverless computing.
 The Serverless Framework is just a tool that can be used to facilitate creating, deploying, and managing your serverless functions that you create with your desired cloud provider.
 Serverless computing is a reference to a cloud provider dynamically managing the allocation of machine resources.